Rosewood1985/ai-sports-edge/memory-bank/activeContext.md

 }, []);
 ```

+### Enhanced Admin Dashboard Phase 2 Components (May 24, 2025)

+1. **Conversion Funnel Tracking Widget**

+   - **ConversionFunnelWidget** (src/components/dashboard/widgets/ConversionFunnelWidget.tsx)

+     - Comprehensive widget for conversion funnel tracking
+     - Funnel visualization showing conversion path with drop-off rates
+     - Cohort analysis table for retention tracking
+     - Conversion trigger analysis with impact visualization
+     - Engagement score metrics with detailed breakdown

+   - **Type Definitions** (src/types/conversionFunnel.ts)

+     - FunnelStage interface for funnel visualization
+     - Cohort interface for cohort analysis
+     - ConversionTrigger interface for trigger analysis
+     - EngagementMetric and EngagementScore interfaces for engagement metrics

+   - **Data Fetching Hook** (src/hooks/useConversionFunnelData.ts)

+     - Custom hook for fetching conversion funnel data
+     - SWR integration for data caching
+     - Mock data for development and testing
+     - Error handling and loading state management

+   - **API Service Extension** (src/services/adminDashboardService.ts)
+     - Added getConversionFunnelData method to AdminDashboardService
+     - Consistent error handling with other API methods
+     - Authentication integration with JWT tokens

+2. **Dashboard Integration**

+   - **AdminDashboard Update** (src/components/dashboard/AdminDashboard.tsx)
+     - Added ConversionFunnelWidget to the dashboard layout
+     - Updated layout to accommodate the new widget
+     - Maintained consistent styling and behavior

+The implementation follows atomic design principles and maintains consistency with existing dashboard widgets.
+The component is fully responsive and integrates seamlessly with the existing dashboard layout.

+## Implementation Details

+The Conversion Funnel Tracking widget provides comprehensive conversion analytics with:

+1. **Funnel Visualization**:

+   - Visual representation of the conversion path from trial view to subscription purchase
+   - Conversion rates at each stage with percentage indicators
+   - Drop-off rates between stages to identify friction points
+   - User counts at each stage for volume analysis

+2. **Cohort Analysis**:

+   - Retention rates over time (1, 3, 7, 14, 30 days)
+   - Conversion rates by cohort to track improvements
+   - Cohort size tracking for volume analysis
+   - Date-based cohort grouping for trend analysis

+3. **Conversion Trigger Analysis**:

+   - Identification of key actions that lead to conversion
+   - Comparison between converted and non-converted users
+   - Impact score for each trigger to prioritize improvements
+   - Visual representation of trigger importance

+4. **Engagement Score**:
+   - Overall engagement score with trend indicators
+   - Detailed breakdown of engagement metrics (session duration, feature usage, etc.)
+   - Weighted scoring system to prioritize important metrics
+   - Visual representation of engagement components

+The implementation includes responsive design for all screen sizes and follows the atomic design principles for consistency with other dashboard widgets.
 The implementation includes a placeholder for voice recognition that would be replaced with a real voice recognition library in production.